NORTH KOREA -- NUCLEAR PROGRAM

 Op-Ed, Iran Matters

-By Eugene B. Kogan, Stanton Nuclear Security Postdoctoral Fellow, International Security Program/Project on Managing the Atom
+By Eugene B. Kogan, Research Fellow, International Security Program/Project on Managing the Atom

 Dr. Eugene Kogan examines the West's approach to Iran and Syria through the lens of coercive diplomacy.
 Both cases, he argues, offer a chance to revitalize coercion as a tool of American diplomacy.